FlowFuse/website/src/blog/2024/10/how-to-build-automate-devops-pipelines-node-red-deployments.md

 authors: ["sumit-shinde","stephen-mclaughlin"]
 image: /blog/2024/10/images/creating-and-automating-devops-pipeline-nr.png
 tags:
+   - posts
+   - flowfuse
+   - streamlining operations
    - node-red devops
    - node red devops
-   - node red devops pipeline
 ---

 When deploying any update in your manufacturing or automotive process, it is important to perform testing and validation.
 The smallest errors can lead to a production outage.
 In such cases, having a quick and reliable deployment process is essential for maximising uptime and minimising downtime.